-The most probable way of introdction of this species is with billast water.
+The most probable way of introduction of this species is with ballast water.
 However, due to the fact that this species well tolerates passage through the digestive tract of birds (The most dangerous invasive species…, 2018), natural introduction of this species is also possible.
 However, in the development of this scenario, the spread of the species will take place, rather, from the upper Ob-Yenisei system.
 In the case of formation of Dreissena polymorpha populations in the Ob estuary, it will be able to actively colonize this biotope (The most dangerous invasive species…, 2018).
 There is no reliable basis for predicting the consequences (both negative and positive) of the invasion of this species.

 Marenzelleria Mesnil, 1896